odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 to your slim application and handles all requests by channeling requests through a single handler object.

+For security reasons you should always place your front-controller (index.php) into the `public/` directory.
+You should never place the front controller directly into the project root directory.

 Create the front-controller file `public/index.php` and copy/paste this content:

 ```php